esmaef/Spec.Topics-RS/README.md

  - Numpy
  - Matplotlib

  Landsat 5 input image (a tiff file) call with related library.
 Then,  names of bands assign from test image as green and nir.
-With
+With given code, the process continue.

 ```Python
 ndwi = es.normalized_diff(green, nir)
 ```

-code, the process continue.

  ## Normalized Difference Water Index (NDWI)